-How to adjust your recruitment strategy for hiring remote workers
+How to adjust your recruitment strategy for remote hiring7 min read

 How about the employers’ side?
 An informal research by Recruitee amongst our users sees a struggle in attracting candidates locally.
-Often companies locate at hot spots where many other companies also locate.
+Often companies locate at hot spots where many other companies are also located.
 Hiring quickly becomes a tug of war within a tiny pool of candidates.
-Many start considering remote workers as a legit choice.
-It doesn’t only erase geographical limit, but also underlines the truth that the best is not always the closest.
+This leads to many companies considering remote hiring.
+It doesn’t only erase geographical limit but also underlines the truth that the best is not always the closest.

 Undeniably, remote working becomes the first choice for any employees and employers who can afford it.
-If you’re thinking about hiring remote workers, take the below advice into account.
+If you’re thinking about remote hiring, take the advice below into account.
 These nuggets come from the trial and error of some of the most successful companies with the most remote workforce out there.

 Remote job promotion: